soobinrho/college-programming/README.md

 Write your commit message in the imperative: "Fix bug" and not "Fixed bug" or "Fixes bug."
 This convention matches up with commit messages generated by commands like git merge and git revert.

-# Moving all files ending with .ipynb
-mv *.ipynb ./summer2022/

-# Moving all files starting with `number_`
-mv *\n_* ./summer2022/

-soobinrho/soobinrho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.

 --->